oap-project/gazelle_plugin/README.md

 spark.sql("select * from orders where o_orderdate > date '1998-07-26'").show(20000, false)
 ```

 The result should showup on Spark console and you can check the DAG diagram with some Columnar Processing stage.
+Native SQL engine still lacks some features, please check out the [limitations](./docs/limitations.md).

 ## Performance data